leighwest/Notes/README.md

 While this is a relatively simple application from the user's perspective, my intention when building this application was to integrate CI/CD tools including Gradle, Artifactory, Jenkins and Jacoco.

+## Video Summary

+A two minute video summary detailing the technical and user features is available [here](https://vimeo.com/509638637)

 ## Screenshots

 ### Entering a Note